Littleover: History

-Littleover was in the parish of Mickleover until 1866, when the residents of Littleover rejected parish rule and formed their own authority.
+Littleover was formerly a township and chapelry in the parish of Mickleover, in 1866 Littleover became a separate civil parish, on 1 April 1968 the parish was abolished and merged with Derby and Findern.
+In 1961 the parish had a population of 11,867.
+It is now in the unparished area of Derby, in the Derby district.

 Littleover's main shopping area is situated around Burton Road as the village is entered from the ring road.

 The village's main public house is called the Half Moon and is notable as being one of two inns in the village in 1577; it still serves as a community hub where residents gather and socialise.
 The older part of the village around St Peter's Church was built in the 14th century.
 The village has another public house, the White Swan which can be found on Shepherd Street also near the older part of Littleover.
 Directly opposite the White Swan is Church Street which takes its name from the aforementioned St Peter's Church and links up with the Hollow which is believed to be of medieval origin.
 The age of the Hollow and Church Street are evidenced by the buildings that can be found there; even today the former contains the beautiful thatched roofed Littleover Cottage (very rare in Derbyshire), whilst on Church Street can be found a detached white house, which in its time has been called the White House and would probably have been there before most of the buildings around it.
 Residential properties in Littleover are generally attractive, well-maintained and spacious properties which are highly desired within the Derby area.
 The White House, it is believed, may date in part from the 16th century, whereupon it probably would have stood alone with the thatched cottage and church.
 In earlier times this area was the centre of activity in the village where the square was used for markets, proclamations and general celebrations on public holidays.

 The Crest Hotel, built around the late 19th century on a site previously occupied by a windmill, burnt down in 2002.
 Today a housing development stands where the hotel used to be.